davidrpugh/stochastic-expatriate-descent/_posts/2020-03-30-horovod-conda-env.md

 and in order to use Horovod with either PyTorch, TensorFlow, or MXNet you need to compile extensions.

-### But what about the `cudatoolkit-dev` package from `conda-forge`?
+## OK, but what about the `cudatoolkit-dev` package?

 While there are
 [`cudatoolkit-dev`](https://anaconda.org/conda-forge/cudatoolkit-dev) packages
 available from `conda-forge` that do include NVCC, I have had difficult getting these packages to consistently install properly.

+##

 The most robust approach to obtain NVCC and still use Conda to manage all the other dependencies is to install the NVIDIA CUDA Toolkit on your system and then install a meta-package [`nvcc_linux-64`](https://anaconda.org/nvidia/nvcc_linux-64) from `conda-forge` which configures your Conda environment to use the NVCC installed on the system together with the other CUDA Toolkit components installed inside the Conda environment.

-## The `environment.yml` File
+# The `environment.yml` File

 Check the [official installation guide](https://horovod.readthedocs.io/en/latest/install_include.html) for Horovod more details.

-### Channel Priority
+## Channel Priority

 ```yaml
 name: null